An addiction to heroin can be crippling. It’s a difficult drug to break free from because of its addictive nature.

 Have a drug and alcohol treatment center picked out and transportation waiting.
 Also make certain that the treatment center will provide detox and counseling, one right after the other.

 To be most effective, heroin treatment needs to address your loved one’s psychological, social and medical states.
-Simply treating the abuse to heroin isn’t enough to make recovery successful.
+Simply treating the abuse of heroin isn’t enough to make recovery successful.
 It’s possible that your loved one could have a co-occurring disorder that needs attention.

 It’s also critical that the treatment center provides routine monitoring to ensure that the treatment plan is working.
 If it’s not, changes to the treatment plan should be made.